 - Cut zucchini and any other vegetables you’re using into same-size pieces, cutting some flat edges and making the zucchini slightly smaller than you’ll cut the sausage.

 - Put vegetables into Ziploc bag and pour in enough Italian dressing to moisten all the vegetables.
-(I used about 1/4 cup Newman’s Own Olive Oil and Vinegar Dressing for the veggies in the photo; this is the brand I always use if I have it.)
+I used Newman’s Own Olive Oil and Vinegar Dressing (affiliate link) for the veggies in the photo; this is the brand I always use if I have it.

 - Let vegetables marinate for an hour or so, or even all day if desired.
 (Refrigerate if marinating for more than an hour.)